-a.
-Beginning with the astronaut candidate year, general medical training shall be provided to the astronaut corps.

-b.
-Issues like first aid, cardiopulmonary resuscitation (CPR), altitude physiological training, carbon dioxide exposure training, familiarization with medical issues, procedures of space flight, and psychological training shall be addressed.
+- a.
+Beginning with the astronaut candidate year, general medical training shall be provided to the astronaut corps. - b.
+Topics such as first aid, cardiopulmonary resuscitation (CPR), altitude physiological training, carbon dioxide exposure training, familiarization with medical issues, procedures of space flight, and psychological training shall be addressed. - c.

-c.
 Supervised physical conditioning training shall be available.